speakeasy-api/developer-docs/README.md

 - Follow our quick style guide below
 - Include proper meta descriptions for SEO
 - Optimize images using Next.js Image component
+- Store any public/static assets in `public/`
+- Update `_meta.global.tsx` to adjust sidebar ordering where needed

 ### 3. Submit Your Changes